Wondering whether your website is meeting expectations or is the website not performing as it should be? How do you measure website performance?

-For this website, the audience does reflect the profile of our main buyers, however to increase page views, time on site, repeat visits and conversions, we need to review our site content to ensure the language and imagery appeals to men over 35.
+For this website, the audience does reflect the profile of our main buyers, however, to increase page views, time on site, repeat visits and conversions, we need to review our site content to ensure the language and imagery appeal to men over 35.

 Key Things to Review about YOUR Audiences

 If you haven’t yet created a profile of your ideal client – review our article on Are You Marketing Your Services to the Right People?
 Create your ideal client avatar, then check these audience stats in GA to see if you’re attracting the right ones: